 The International-Trained PharmD (ITPD) Program is an entry-level Doctor of Pharmacy (PharmD) program for pharmacists who graduated with a bachelor’s degree (or equivalent) in pharmacy from any locally-approved or accredited college or university program outside the United States or Canada.
 The goal of the ITPD Program is to educate pharmacists worldwide who will expand the practice of pharmacist-provided, patient-centered care and better meet the healthcare needs of their home countries.
-All students have six years to complete the program requirements in either a part- or full-time format.
+All students have up to six years to complete the program requirements in either a part- or full-time format.
 Students can complete the program requirements in as few as three years when enrolled as a full-time student.

 Prior to admission into the ITPD Program, applicants are required to pass two pharmacy foundation competency exams comprised of multiple topics.
 These exams will assure baseline knowledge in coursework covered in the pharmacy foundational sciences courses in the entry-level Doctor of Pharmacy program and likely the coursework provided in the applicant’s bachelor’s of science in pharmacy program.
 More information about the pharmacy foundations competency exams can be found on the ITPD Program Admissions Requirements website page.